 III.
 SUGGESTED SHORE EXCURSIONS (PRIVATE & GROUP SHORE EXURSIONS) IN CAU DA PORT – NHA TRANG, VIETNAM

-Vietnam Shore Excursions offer fully customisable shore excursions (private & group shore excursions) for cruise ship passengers in Cau Da Port – Nha Trang, Vietnam.
+Vietnam Shore Excursions offers fully customisable Vietnam shore excursions (private & group shore excursions) for cruise ship passengers in Cau Da Port – Nha Trang, Vietnam.
+We guarantee a local perspective that will give you and your family a once in a lifetime experience.
 Check out recommended Vietnam Shore Excursions, if you do not find any suitable itinerary, please contact our Vietnam travel experts.
 We will help you tailor a unique shore excursion to Vietnam that is exclusively for you.

 Nha Trang is known as the Riviera of the South China Sea, offers a six-kilometre stretch of beautiful coastline with white sandy beaches, clear waters with an abundance of marine life and thriving reefs, verdant mountain ranges at each end, as well as 19 untouched islets that are just a short boat ride away.
 This city also offers a myriad of sightseeing and recreational activities, the coastal town itself is steeped with breath-taking structures that date back to the Champa Kingdom, Buddhist temples, and gothic-style Catholic churches, as well as natural hot springs, salt fields, and unique waterfalls.
 Customers will have a chance to taste and try fresh seafood and Vietnamese cuisine while lively bars and pubs along the pristine beach are favourite hangouts for tourists to watch the sun sets over the East Sea…